CodedbyChino/CodedbyChino/README.md

 - 🌱 I’m currently learning **Terraform, Kubernetes**

+- 💬 Ask me about **Anything about making music.
+What DAW do you use?
+I'm a Reason Studio Propellerhead pro : )**

 - 📫 How to reach me **iamchinothegreat@gmail.com**

+- 📄 Know about my experiences [https://github.com/CodedbyChino/resume](https://github.com/CodedbyChino/resume)

 - ⚡ Fun fact **I'm passionate about creating music and Architecture images using AI.
 On the side, I love diving into the world of AI, constantly experimenting and learning.
 It's not just about skill-building; it's a journey of discovery and enjoyment that adds depth to my professional growth**